navrajsaini/PL_Compiler_design_project/README.md

 scanner.cpp Makefile, Readme, symboltable.h,
 symboltable.cpp, token.h, token.cpp

+To compile:
+   The test program: run make test
-To compile: in the terminal run make
+   The main program: run make plc

 The code has no compile time errors or any runtime errors